 Patrick C. Barry

-Mr. Barry began his legal career at Decof & Decof, P.C. in 1997.
+Mr. Barry began his legal career at the firm in 1997.
 After a brief stint at his own law firm, he returned to the firm as Co-Managing Attorney in 2011.
+The firm became known as Decof, Decof & Barry in 2013.
 Patrick handles all aspects of cases involving catastrophic personal injuries, wrongful death, and medical negligence.

 Bar Admissions and Education